Mikejo5000/vsts-docs-pr/docs/work/kanban/kanban-basics.md

 ---
-title: Understand and configure your Kanban board provided by VSTS & TFS
+title: Understand and configure your Kanban board
+titleSuffix: VSTS & TFS
-description: Use the Kanban board, process, and tools to plan and track work in Visual Studio Team Services (VSTS) and Team Foundation Server (TFS)
+description: Use the Kanban board, process, and tools to plan and track work in Visual Studio Team Services or Team Foundation Server
 ms.topic: get-started-article
 ms.technology: vs-devops-wit
 ms.prod: vs-devops-alm